 Garden lighting has really come into its own in recent years, especially with the proliferation of exterior LED light fittings and DMX control.

-This type of lighting really draws on my experience in Film & TV and gives me a blank canvas to work with and infinite opportunities for stunning lighting effects.
+This type of lighting really draws on my experience in Film & TV and gives me a blank canvas to work with providing infinite opportunities for stunning lighting effects.

 I always aim to integrate it with the architectural & interior lighting to provide a seamless flow, inside to out.